KGDavidson/TypingSpeedTest-ReactJS/README.md

 ## Setup

-Clone this repo to your desktop and run `npm install` in the `ciphers` directory to install all the dependencies.
+Clone this repo to your desktop and run `npm install` in the `typingtest` directory to install all the dependencies.

 ---

 ## Usage

-Once the dependencies are installed, you can run `npm start` in the `ciphers` directory to start the application.
+Once the dependencies are installed, you can run `npm start` in the `typingtest` directory to start the application.

 You will then be able to access it at localhost:3000